mailhexu/TB2J/docs/src/siesta.rst

    siesta2J.py --fdf_fname siesta.fdf --elements Fe --kmesh 7 7 7

 This first read the siesta.fdf, the input file for Siesta.
 It then read the Hamiltonian and the overlap matrices, calculate the J with a :math:`7\times 7 \times 7` k-point grid.
 This allows for the calculation of exchange between spin pairs between :math:`i` and :math:`j` in a :math:`7\times 7 \times 7` supercell, where :math:`i` is fixed in the center cell.
+Note: the kmesh is not dense enough for a practical calculation.
+Please check the convergence.

 Non-collinear calculation
 -----------------------------------------